-- 9.3.1 The maximum flight duty period should be (14) hours., for flight crew and for cabin crew 01 hour more may be added due to the nature of work involved prior to departure of a flight. - 9.3.2 This limitation should allow variation to account for matters known to impact fatigue such as: the number of sectors planned; the local time at which duty begins; the pattern of resting and sleeping relative to the crew member's circadian rhythm; the organization of the working time; and the augmentation of the flight crew. - 9.3.3 Crew report times should realistically reflect the time required to complete pre-flight duties, both safety- and service-related (if appropriate), and a standard allowance of (30) minutes is to be added at the end of flight time to allow for the completion of checks and records.
+- 9.3.1 The maximum flight duty period shall be 14 hours for flight crew and 01 hour longer for cabin crew. - 9.3.2 This limitation should allow variation to account for matters known to impact fatigue such as: the number of sectors planned; the local time at which duty begins; the pattern of resting and sleeping relative to the crew member's circadian rhythm; the organization of the working time; and the augmentation of the flight crew. - 9.3.3 Crew report times should realistically reflect the time required to complete pre-flight duties, both safety- and service-related (if appropriate), and a standard allowance of (30) minutes is to be added at the end of flight time to allow for the completion of checks and records.
 For record purposes, the pre-flight report time should count both as duty and as flight duty, and the post-flight allowance should count as duty. - 9.3.4 The maximum flight duty period for cabin crew may be longer than that applicable to the flight crew by the difference in reporting time between flight crew and cabin crew. - 9.3.5 Flight duty periods may be extended in unforeseen operational circumstances by no more than (3) hour(s) only at the discretion of the pilot-in-command.
 Before exercising this discretion, the pilot-in-command should be satisfied that all members of the crew required to operate the aeroplane consider themselves fit to do so.